whosonfirst/go-whosonfirst-pip-v2/README.md

 ## Docker

-[Yes](Dockerfile), although it's still early days and should still be considered experimental.The biggest open question is how to manage data files which can be very large.
+[Yes](Dockerfile), although it's still early days and should still be considered experimental.
+The biggest open question is how to manage data files which can be very large.

 Currently the `Dockerfile` itself simply sets up dependencies and creates a